Québec City at its Best

 THE 2020 EDITION HAS BEEN CANCELED

 With its rich Irish heritage and many festivities that will take place on March 17 and 21, 2020, Québec City is the perfect place to celebrate St. Patrick’s Day.

 Credit: @pub_nelligans Zoom

 In Québec City, St. Patrick’s Day isn’t celebrated once, but twice!
-On March 16 and 17, the Saint-Patrick, Nelligan's, Murphy's, Claddagh, and Galway pubs welcome revellers with special food and drink, entertainment, and Irish or traditional music.
+On March 17, the Saint-Patrick, Nelligan's, Murphy's, Claddagh, Galway and Le Trèfle Limoilou pubs welcome revellers with special food and drink, entertainment, and Irish or traditional music.

-From March 21 to 24, the festivities continue with many special activities that will be happening on Grande Allée, in Old Québec, as well as in Montcalm and Saint-Jean-Baptiste neighbourhoods.
+On March 21, the festivities continue with many special activities that will be happening in Old Québec, as well as in Montcalm.
 On the program: Irish menus and traditional music.
-On March 23, the day of the parade, the street will be bustling with animated terraces, green decorations, green beer as well as makeup and balloons for kids.
+The street will be bustling with animated terraces, green decorations, green beer as well as makeup and balloons for kids.

 A Festive St. Patrick’s Day Parade

 The Québec City’s St. Patrick’s Day Parade gathers over 1,000 participants annually, with many thousands more coming to watch and celebrate.
 Since the parade in other cities are before the one in Québec City, the New York, Boston, Chicago, Philadelphia, and Toronto Police are joining the party.
 This year, musicians, dancers, and street entertainers will jig their way on Saturday March 21, during a celebratory day that is always fun for the whole family!